oakfang/xype/README.md

 ## Matching
 `xype` exposes a relatively powerful matching function, aimimng to emulate haskell's pattern-matching capabilities.

-The `match` function recieves an array of *matchers*.
-A *matcher* is either a non-array (which is always matched and is returned), or an array of the form: `[type, predicate, mapper]`.
-If the array consists of only 2 elements, the 2nd is considered the mapper, not the predicate.
-This function returns a function, which accepts a single parameter and returns the result of running it through the matchers.
+The `match` function matches a type/premitive and maps it to a function/value.
 Otherwise, see examples below:

 ```js